calliduss/The_Internet/README.md

 Used technologies and frameworks:
 - Java
 - Selenium
+- Selenoid - a powerful Golang implementation of original Selenium hub code.
+It is using Docker to launch browsers.
+- Travis CI - CI/CD tool
-- TestNG
+- TestNG;
-- AssertJ (rich set of assertions)
+- AssertJ - rich set of assertions;
-- Ocular (java utility which helps to add the visual validation feature into the existing WebDriver test automation frameworks)
+- Ocular - java utility which helps to add the visual validation feature into the existing WebDriver test automation frameworks;
-- Allure (test report tool)
+- Allure - a tool for creating test reports;
-- log4j
+- log4j;
-- commons io (library of utilities to assist with developing IO functionality)
+- commons io - library of utilities to assist with developing IO functionality;
-- OWNER (handy library to use properties in the simplest possible way)
+- OWNER - handy library to use properties in the simplest possible way

 ## Description